Zeeshan-Ahmad675/Physics-Math/README.md

 - One might point out our mistakes through the [feedback](https://physicsderived.club/feedback) or [contact](https://physicsderived.club/contact) forms.

 - If someone want to include a topic which is yet not on the website, he might [fork](https://github.com/Zeeshan-Ahmad675/Physics-Math/fork) this repo and then create a merge request with the changes made.
-They might [contact](https://physicsderived.club/contact.html) us for some help, if needed.
+[Contact](https://physicsderived.club/contact.html) us for some help, if needed.